HbA1c Tests and T1D: The Good, The Bad and the Ugly

 “Ok,” you think.
 “Lower is better, right?
 So, what is the ideal A1c for T1Ds?”

 Ah, therein lies a good and complicated question.
+Turns out, A1c tests are not that simple.

 And yet, the A1c test is far more complicated than most people think, not just the technical aspect, but the implications of results.
 Yes, it brings many benefits, but it can also create a great deal of confusion, and even lead to bad outcomes if results are improperly interpreted.